 3

-Do Foundation mock exams until you consistently score 70%+
+Do Foundation mock exams until you score 70% consistently

 4

-For Practitioner: practise scenario application
+For Practitioner: practise scenario application above everything else

 5

-Use the manual strategically in Practitioner
+Use the manual strategically in the Practitioner exam

 07 — FAQ

-PRINCE2 Certification — Frequently Asked Questions
+PRINCE2 Certification — Common Questions Answered